Skip to main content

 What is PT-141 (Bremelanotide)?

-PT-141 (bremelanotide, marketed as Vyleesi) is a synthetic cyclic heptapeptide analog of alpha-melanocyte-stimulating hormone (alpha-MSH).
-FDA-approved in June 2019 for hypoactive sexual desire disorder (HSDD) in premenopausal women, it represents a fundamentally new approach, working through the CNS to enhance desire rather than targeting peripheral blood flow.
+PT-141 (bremelanotide, marketed as Vyleesi) is a synthetic cyclic 7-amino-acid peptide, a melanocortin receptor agonist modeled on alpha-melanocyte-stimulating hormone (alpha-MSH).
+In June 2019 the FDA approved it for acquired, generalized hypoactive sexual desire disorder (HSDD) in premenopausal women, the first and one of the few approved therapies that addresses desire through the central nervous system rather than peripheral blood flow.

 How Does It Work?